 Register and confirm your class schedule at www.MyCSULB.edu.
 Do not wait to register.
 Classes with low enrollment will be cancelled.
-You may register and wait as long as a month to pay the tuition, so do not let finances deter you from enrolling.
-If you choose to take courses in the summer (and we encourage you to do so), you can register for summer classes without being admitted to the University as a graduate student by enrolling through Open University.
+You may register and wait as long as a month to pay the tuition so do not let finances deter you from enrolling.
 You must be admitted as a graduate student to the University prior to registering for fall and spring courses.
 Once the University has admitted you, you will receive information on registering via MyCSULB.edu.
 Please be advised that candidates may not choose the Credit/No Credit grading option for required program coursework.